Gustaf Britsch: Life

 Gustaf Britsch was born into a middle-class Swabian family of teachers.
 He left his family early.
 He first studied architecture at the University of Stuttgart and worked as an architect in Stuttgart.
-Then he enrolled in 1906 at the Munich University of Philosophy and studied with Hans Cornelius and Theodor Lipps.
+Then he enrolled in 1906 at the Munich School of Philosophy and studied with Hans Cornelius and Theodor Lipps.
 He created theories to the understanding of art by early 1907, which were received by Adolf von Hildebrand and Konrad Fiedler.
-In 1909 he founded in Florence the "Institute of Theoretical and Applied Art Studies".
+In 1909, he founded in Florence the "Institute of Theoretical and Applied Art Studies".
 In 1910, he was encouraged by Cornelius to publish his theories.
 He moved back to Munich in 1911 and in 1912 opened the Institute of Theoretical and Applied Arts Science again on Theresa Street in Schwabing.
-In 1913 he spoke at the Congress of Aesthetics and General Art Studies in Berlin.
+In 1913, he spoke at the Congress of Aesthetics and General Art Studies in Berlin.
 Together with his student Egon Kornmann he represented a highly regarded school of thought about children's artistic development, which found its way into art education programs in Germany.
 These theories were also contradictory to others, such as Richard Mund.

 After Britschs' death, Kornmannn continued the Gustaf Britsch Institute in Starnberg.
 He also married Britschs' widow Louise, and clarified with her Britschs' designs and theories.
 So the Starnberger Kornmann-Britsch-circle (also Britsch-Kormann School) was founded, which employed art teacher Hans Herrmann.
 Kornmann was editor in the 1930s of the magazine The Shape.